 We like meat distributors that treat animals ethically while delivering a great product.
-Grass Roots Farmers Cooperative is a company that makes a bunch of claims around this idea.
+Grass Roots Cooperative is a company that makes a bunch of claims around this idea.

 They specialize in humanely-raised livestock.
 We put them to the test and conducted a Grass Roots Farmer’s Cooperative review to see if they are worth buying from.